In this article

 Made from sustainable materials, 2% of every sale goes to their humanitarian and environmental Partners for Change.

-Nau is a stickler for sustainability, and makes sure that all the materials used leave as little environmental impact as possible.
+Nau is a stickler for sustainability and makes sure that all the materials used to leave as little environmental impact as possible.
 For example, they opt for using recycled polyester instead of nylon, as the latter cannot be recycled.

-Indosole is based in Indonesia, where tons of motorcycle tires are disposed off everyday.
-They wash, treat and cut these tires to form the soles of Indosole’s slippers and sandals.
+Indosole is based in Indonesia, where tons of motorcycle tires are disposed of every day.
+They wash, treat and cut these tires to form the soles of Indosole's slippers and sandals.
 These processes do not involve any form of melting or toxic-inducing treatments.

 Their goal is to save 1 million tires from landfills.
 Currently, their tire ticker on their website shows that they've recycled over 200,000 tires!

 Why not model your eco-friendly store off of what the e-commerce store pros doing.

 Proof makes stylish wooden sunglasses from sustainable forests, skateboards and cotton-based acetate.
 Striving to be one of the most eco-friendly brands in the world, Proof is proud to have products sold in more than 20 countries worldwide.

 Apart from helping the environment, Proof also gives back by donating to various charities based on a project basis.
 For example, they helped build two eye clinics in India, where more than 1/4 of the world's blind people live.

 7. WeWOOD – Sustainable materials, 1 tree planted for every watch sold

 WeWOOD makes some of the coolest watches around.
 With sustainable wood on the outside and the popular Miyota watch movement, WeWOOD presents "a hybrid of technology and nature that's both handsome and earth-friendly".